-I’ve written about agile coaching before including what makes an agile coach effective and the top 10 traits of an agile coach.
+I’ve written about agile coaching before including how to succeed as an agile coach, what makes an agile coach effective and the top 10 traits of an agile coach.
 This article is about bad agile coaching and being able to identify a bad agile coach.

 The inspiration for this post was an agile podcast.
 On this particular podcast, there were two agile coaches talking about their expertise and how frustrated they were that some clients just didn’t listen to them.
-They spoke condescendingly about how much better off the client would be if they listened to the coach.
+They spoke condescendingly about how much better off the client would be if they would just listen to the coach.
 They were bummed because the clients just didn’t get it.

 The post really irritated me.
 Sure I’ve been frustrated when coaching clients and when clients ignored my advice.
 It is difficult to not feel discouraged when that happens.
 But there was something about the attitude of these coaches that I thought was representative of bad agile coaching.